 Krissi and her husband, Ralph – the local vet at Coolah – manage 700 Angus breeders and 3000 multi-purpose Merino ewes across 3238 hectares (8000 acres), based at “Allambi”.
 They began collecting data from their then-Murray Grey cattle herd in 1996 for a three-year Beef Cooperative Research Centre (CRC) project.
 They continued on with stringent data collection – partly to accommodate Ralph’s love of genetics – and have since made a transition across to the Angus breed to become members of the renowned Team Te Mania breeders’ alliance four years ago.

-Krissi and Ralph began using Practical Systems’ PS Stockbook Livestock Management PS Software in 2000.
-They have used a well-known industry alternative livestock management program in conjunction with PS Stockbook for the past two years, but have determined their first choice was their best.
+Krissi and Ralph began using Practical Systems’ Stockbook Livestock Management Software in 2000.
+They have used a well-known industry alternative livestock management program in conjunction with Stockbook for the past two years, but have determined their first choice was their best.

-Krissi said PS Stockbook featured a practical design and was easy to use.
+Krissi said Stockbook featured a practical design and was easy to use.

 “We find the Live Entry in the yards to be brilliant,” she said.
 “It’s practical and there’s a lot more you can do manually, if you want to.
 You can pull up an animal onto the screen and everything about that animal pops up, including paddock history and production group.”